Rates generally have three main components that reflect the actual costs incurred to provide electricity service.

 Credit for medium- or high-voltage supply

-Hydro‑Québec grants a supply credit of 0.241¢/kWh to Rate D customers to whom it supplies electricity at 5 kilovolts or higher.
+Hydro‑Québec grants a supply credit of 0.2441¢/kWh to Rate D customers to whom it supplies electricity at 5 kilovolts or higher.

 The domestic rates, like the other rates, assume that electricity will be supplied at low voltage.
 Customers who have equipment to step down the voltage of the electricity they are supplied, or who use electricity at medium or high voltage, represent reduced costs for Hydro‑Québec.
 In return, they are granted a monthly credit.

-Log into your Customer Space to find out how much you could save and to sign up for the Winter Credit Option or Rate Flex D.
+Compare the various offerings in your Customer Space to find out how much you could save and to sign up for the Winter Credit Option or Rate Flex D